railsware/global/README.md

 end
 ```

+### Using multiple backends

+Sometimes it is practical to store some configuration data on disk (and perhaps, commit it to source control), but
+keep some other data in a secure remote location.
+Which is why you can use more than one backend with Global.

 You can declare as many backends as you want; the configuration trees from the backends are deep-merged together,
 so that the backend declared later overwrites specific keys in the backend declared prior: